Xilinxx/lpc55s69/src/drivers/devices/README.md

 | 0x00 | System has active video |
 | 0x01 | System is connected and powered but no video is present |
 | 0x02 | System has no active video |

+## is25xp
+Driver for SPI-based IS25LPxx parts 32MBit and larger.
+Meant for spi flash access where the Gowin FPGA gets his bitfile for startup.